imanetag/World-Happiness-Dashboard/README.md

 - **Freedom**

 ### Dataset Source
-The dataset used is sourced from the [World Happiness Report](https://worldhappiness.report/).
-For this project, the 2023 version of the dataset has been utilized, which provides annual happiness scores and associated variables for countries worldwide.
+The dataset used is sourced from the [World Happiness Report](https://www.kaggle.com/datasets/unsdsn/world-happiness).
+For this project, the last version of the dataset has been utilized (2015-2019), which provides annual happiness scores and associated variables for countries worldwide.

 ## Usage